-The cornea is the clear area in the center of the front surface of the eye.
+The cornea is the clear area in the center of the front of the eye.
 It is the part of the eye through which we see.
 When the cornea is scratched or scraped by a fingernail, contact lens, tree branch, or other object, the injury is called a corneal abrasion.

-Most people know right away when something scrapes against their eye.
+Most people know right away when something scrapes their eye.
 If the eye hurts afterward, it could be a corneal abrasion.
 Even a small injury to the cornea can be very painful.

 It is important to have an injury to the cornea examined by your doctor if:

 - You develop blurry vision after any type of injury to the eye.

 - You have new eye pain which does not resolve within minutes or hours.

 - You feel like something is in your eye, even if you cannot find anything.

 - There actually is something in the eye, such as dirt, small particles, a splinter, etc.